 Brands that pique emotions like happiness, aspiration, or sentimentality are more memorable.

-Think of brand icons that are recognized the world over.
-Coca-Cola, Apple, and Nike are just three examples.
-Not every brand will achieve iconic status, but packaging design should strive for it.
-The more iconic a brand’s design or logo, the easier it is for people to spot in newer contexts (such as new flavor offerings).
+Think of brand icons recognized the world over.
+Coca-Cola, Apple, and Nike are three examples.
+Not every brand will achieve iconic status, but the packaging design should strive for it.
+The more iconic a brand’s design, the easier it will be for people to spot in newer contexts (like new flavors).

-5. It Should Capture and Call Out Benefits
+5. CPG Packaging Should Capture and Call Out Benefits.

 “Clean labeling” is hot right now.
-It means that labels offer clear, concise information about the brand and product, including health benefits, company values, and packaging sustainability.
+It means labels offer clear, concise information about a brand or product including its health benefits, company values, and packaging sustainability.
 If your packaging is biodegradable or easy to recycle, the design should say so.
-If your product is low-sugar, organic, or plant-based, likewise, it should say so clearly.
+If your product is low-sugar, organic, or plant-based, it should clearly say so.
 People care about unique product attributes.

-You would not put a photo of a dog on a bag of cat food.
-While designing for the target audience is not always this straightforward, it is important for brands to learn to whom, exactly, their packaging designs appeal.
-Testing could show, for example, that a particular packaging design gives the impression of being “for women,” “for older people,” or “for trendsetters,” and you should know this.
-If your packaging design does not align with your target audience, it is probably time for a refresh.
+You wouldn't put a dog picture on a bag of cat food.
+While designing for the target audience isn't always straightforward, it's important for brands to learn who will find appeal in their package designs.
+Testing could show a particular packaging design giving the impression of being “for women,” “for older people,” or “for trendsetters."
+You'll need to know this.
+If your package design doesn't align with your target audience, it's time for a refresh.

-Packaging design must not only contain products adequately and safely, it must include required elements like ingredient and nutritional information, as well as barcodes and other necessary elements.
-At the same time, it must appeal to consumers, often amid dozens of competing items.
-Packaging design should never be an afterthought because it is such a crucial element of the marketing strategy.
-Brands that ensure their packaging fulfills all the key elements consumers expect from packaging designs gain an edge over their competitors, whether they are sold online or in physical retail stores.
+Packaging design mustn't only contain products adequately and safely; it must include required elements like ingredients or nutrition information, as well as barcodes and other necessary elements.
+It must also appeal to consumers, often amid dozens of competing items.
+Packaging design should never be an afterthought as it's such a crucial element of any marketing strategy.
+Brands that ensure their packaging fulfills all the key elements consumers expect from packaging designs gain an edge over their competitors, whether they're sold online or in stores.

-PKG Brand Design, Food Package Design Company, is always on the forefront of new CPG branding and packaging initiatives - to read more, please subscribe to our blog to always be current on the latest package design industry news.
+PKG Brand Design is always on the forefront of new CPG branding and packaging initiatives.
+Subscribe to our blog to follow the latest package design industry news.